mohdhaji87/SecureWEBApp/README.md

 # SecureWEBApp
 Coded a secure web application for learning purpose..

 Removing all the vulnerabilities present in https://github.com/mohdhaji87/VulnerableWEBApp .

-This application has eliminated following vulnerabilities making secure php application Try all these issues you will not able to exploit it...
+This application has eliminated vulnerabilities making secure php application

+Try all the attacks of vulnerable application you will not able to exploit it...

 --> SQLI (Select , Update , Insert, Delete)
 [select SQLI in login bypass mysqli_real_escape_string() is used]